e474/DUMP1050/DUMP1050/readme.md

+#Code may trigger a disk corruption bug, please do not use until further notice

 DUMP1050 - Dump modified 1050 ROM to Atari DOS file

 Notes
 - Dumps the 1050 drive ROM for Happy, Lazer or similar drives